joulay/LookMark-server/README.md

 # LookMark

-An app made for makeup artists by a makeup artist.
+<a href="https://lookmark.netlify.com">LookMark</a>An app made for makeup artists by a makeup artist.

 ## Live